ejsmont-artur/php-circuit-breaker/README.md

 After that you should update composer dependencies and you are good to go.

-## Use Case - Optional Feature
+## Use Case - Non-Critical Feature

-* Your application has an Optional Feature like: user tracking, stats, recommendations etc
+* Your application has an Non-Critical Feature like: user tracking, stats, recommendations etc
 * The optional feature uses remote service that causes outages of your application.
-* You want to keep applicaton and core processes available when "Optional Feature" services fail.
+* You want to keep applicaton and core processes available when "Non-Critical Feature" fails.

 Code of your application could look something like:
 <pre>